brichards21/anime-proj-site/index.md

 ### What can synopsis tell us about score?

 Included in the MyAnimeList database is a synopsis on the anime.
-Have you ever wondered, can the synopsis of an anime be a good indicator of score?
+Have you ever wondered if the synopsis of an anime be a good indicator of score?
 What kinds of words often appear in anime that score highly vs. those that score lowly?

 In order to characterize what it means for an anime to score lowly, averagely, or highly, we categorize score into ordered categories.
-Particularly, we’ll be categorizing score into three separate score
+Particularly, we’ll be categorizing score into three separate
-categories: low, medium, high.
+categories: low, medium, and high.
 Anime with scores less than 6 were put into the low category, those with scores greater than or equal to 8 were placed into the high category, and all other anime were placed into the medium category.

 After categorizing the score variable, we get that only 5.6% of anime fall into the high category on MAL, 18% of anime fall into the low